conormgomes/liatrio-exercise/README.md

 **4/15/24**

-Made github repo. (_I definitely need to watch some videos on good github practices_)
+Made github repo.

-Further setting up repo
+Further setting up repo:

 - Ensuring I'm using my personal account to push instead of my school account

 - Adding a .gitignore

-- Learning the proper workflow and usecases of using github
+- Unlearning past misuses of github and teaching myself how to properly use and take advantage of it

+Installed Node.js and began teaching myself javascript and Node specifically via YouTube videos